 Caring for Hydrangeas

 Hydrangeas are moisture lovers, needing consistent watering throughout spring and summer to flower well.
-Depending on conditions, they should be watered around three times per week, just as the top layer of soil is beginning to dry out.
+Depending on conditions, they should be watered around three times per week, just as the top layer of soil dries out.
 If you don’t want to water as often, apply a thick layer of mulch to the base to limit evaporation.

 Although they are not considered very heavy feeders, a regular fertilizing routine will give you the best possible blooms during the season and lengthen the lifespan of your Hydrangeas.

 Fertilize once in spring with a high phosphorus fertilizer to promote flowering and again in fall before the plant needs pruning.
-If your Hydrangeas are not performing well, you can also apply a low-concentration flower fertilizer just before summer kicks in.
+If your Hydrangeas are not performing well, apply a low-concentration flower fertilizer just before summer kicks in.

-Pruning and deadheading are essential maintenance tasks if you want to keep your Hydrangeas neat and tidy.
-But pruning incorrectly can have dire consequences for flowering the following season for varieties that bloom on old wood.
+Pruning and deadheading are essential maintenance tasks to keep your Hydrangeas neat and tidy.
+However, pruning incorrectly can have dire consequences for flowering the following season for varieties that bloom on old wood.
 While deadheading throughout the season, follow this guide to pruning each species correctly:

-• Bigleaf: In fall, prune back to the first set of buds.
+• Bigleaf: In the fall, prune back to the first set of buds.

 • Mountain: Light prune soon after flowering